What Does it Take to Be an Interpreter or Translator?

-In 2016, there was an estimated number of 68,200 jobs for Interpreter or Translator in 2016 (in the United States).
+In 2016, there was an estimated number of 68,200 jobs in the United States for Interpreter or Translator.
 New jobs are being produced at a rate of 17.7% which is above the national average.
 The Bureau of Labor Statistics predicts 12,100 new jobs for Interpreter or Translator by 2026.
-Due to new job openings and attrition, there will be an average of 7,800 job openings in this field.
+Due to new job openings and attrition, there will be an average of 7,800 job openings in this field each year.

 The states with the most job growth for Interpreter or Translator are Colorado, Utah, and Idaho.
 Watch out if you plan on working in Wyoming, Montana, or Delaware.
 These states have the worst job growth for this type of profession.